 To remove time-varying effects in our simulation, all animals are assumed to face the same market prices for March 2013.
-Purchase costs for feeder cattle are estimated using feeder cattle prices for steers and heifers based on placement weight (U.S. Department of Agriculture, Agricultural Marketing Service, 2013b).
-Finished cattle are assumed to be priced on a fixed grid with a base price of \$201.71/cwt. dressed, with appropriate premiums and discounts for yield grade, quality grade, and weight (table 3) (U.S. Department of Agriculture, Agricult
+Purchase costs for feeder cattle are estimated using feeder cattle prices for steers and heifers based on placement weight (U.S. Department of Agriculture, Agricultural Marketing Service (USDA AMS), 2013a).
+Finished cattle are assumed to be priced on a fixed grid with a base price of \$201.71/cwt. dressed, with appropriate yield grade, quality grade, and weight premiums and discounts (Table 2) (USDA AMS, 2013b).